Choiseul Province: People

 The people consists of several Melanesian tribes including the Gilbertese who live on Wagina.
 In the 19th century head hunting and blackbirding were widespread in the Solomon Islands.
 This led to the extinction of the people on Wagina in the 1870s.
 Even in the 20th century the Choiseul islanders were ill-reputed as brutal cannibals so that visitors only came with armed forces to that island.
-In 1916 there were brutal feuds between the several tribes which were ended by the peace treaty of Sasamungga on 8 August 1921.
+In 1916, there were brutal feuds between the several tribes which were ended by the peace treaty of Sasamungga on 8 August 1921.
 This event, called Kulabule, is a holiday on Choiseul.

 Music

 Traditionally, people in Choiseul use bamboos for traditional flutes.
-Now these traditional music is only performed in custom ceremonies.
+Now, this traditional music is only performed in custom ceremonies.

-One of the string bands from Choiseul was the Sirovanga Boys.
+One of the string bands from Choiseul is the Sirovanga Boys.
 Their best known song being "seni memory."

 Another group from Choiseul in the early 2000s was the band Savoto.
 Their hit songs include "inaka mach" and "Ke siro."

 Football

 The inhabitants of Choiseul are soccer enthusiasts.
 They have a team called Lauru Kuvojo, which in 2005 took part at the Solomon-Cup, the national football championship of the Solomon Islands.
 They have finished their participation already in the preliminary round.
-In November 2012 the bi-annual Kuvojo Cup was held with a team representing the provincial capital Taro winning against a team from Senga ward.
+In November 2012, the bi-annual Kuvojo Cup was held with a team representing the provincial capital Taro winning against a team from Senga ward.
 Most of the 14 wards throughout Choiseul sent representative teams to participate at the Kuvojo Cup tournament in both soccer and netball.